Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Introduction

 Notably, for a 3d gauge theory with $\mcal N=4$ supersymmetry, the Higgs branch is a complex symplectic variety.
-A particular example is the 3d $\mcal N=4$ quiver gauge theory, whose Higgs branch is the \emph{Nakajima quiver variety} \cite{nakajima1998quiver}, and in this case, the works of Nakajima \cite{nakajima2001quiver} and Varagnolo \cite{varagnolo2000quiver} establish the quantum affine algebra $\mscr U_\hbar(\hat{\mathfrak g}_Q)$ (resp.
-Yangian $\mathsf Y_{\hbar}(\mathfrak g_Q)$) actions on equivariant cohomology (resp. equivariant K-theory) of the Nakajima quiver variety $\mcal M_Q$, where $\mathfrak g_Q$ is the Kac-Moody algebra associated to the quiver $Q$.
+A particular example is the 3d $\mcal N=4$ quiver gauge theory, whose Higgs branch is the \emph{Nakajima quiver variety} \cite{nakajima1998quiver}, and in this case, the works of Nakajima \cite{nakajima2001quiver} and Varagnolo \cite{varagnolo2000quiver} establish the quantum affine algebra $\mscr U_\hbar(\hat{\mathfrak g}_Q)$ (resp.\ Yangian $\mathsf Y_{\hbar}(\mathfrak g_Q)$) actions on equivariant cohomology (resp.\ equivariant K-theory) of the Nakajima quiver variety $\mcal M_Q$, where~$\mathfrak g_Q$ is the Kac--Moody algebra associated to the quiver $Q$.
 Their construction relies on the generators and relations of the Yangian $\mathsf Y_{\hbar}(\mathfrak g_Q)$ or quantum affine algebra $\mscr U_\hbar(\hat{\mathfrak g}_Q)$.

-From the quantum integrability point of view, the spectrum-generating algebras are better explained in the framework of R-matrices and Yang-Baxter equations \rf{YBE}, instead of generators and relations.
-In the context of the Bethe-Gauge correspondence, the vector spaces on which the R-matrices act are generalized cohomologies of the Higgs branches of the corresponding gauge theories.
+From the quantum integrability point of view, the spectrum-generating algebras are better explained in the framework of $R$-matrices and Yang--Baxter equations \rf{YBE}, instead of generators and relations.
+In the context of the Bethe--Gauge correspondence, the vector spaces on which the $R$-matrices act are generalized cohomologies of the Higgs branches of the corresponding gauge theories.

-Providing the mathematical formulation of The Bethe-Gauge Correspondence has been one of the main motivations of Maulik and Okounkov in their fundamental work \cite{MaulikOkounkov201211}.
-To construct R-matrices acting on the cohomologies, Maulik and Okounkov \cite{MaulikOkounkov201211} came up with a map, called the \emph{stable envelope}, from the equivariant cohomology of the torus fixed point set to the equivariant cohomology of the whole Higgs branch:
+Providing the mathematical formulation of the Bethe--Gauge correspondence has been one of the main motivations of Maulik and Okounkov in their fundamental work \cite{MaulikOkounkov201211}.
+To construct $R$-matrices acting on the cohomologies, Maulik and Okounkov \cite{MaulikOkounkov201211} came up with a map, called the \emph{stable envelope}, from the equivariant cohomology of the torus fixed point set to the equivariant cohomology of the whole Higgs branch